MartinPacker/Db2-DDF-Analysis-Tool/README.md

 **Note**: The WLM Service Class is in field QWACWLME, which is only filled in for **inbound DDF** work, no other connection type and not for **outbound** DDF work. \
 There is no Service Class Period information in the SMF 101 record.

+#### Sample Reporting Job BUCKETS

+BUCKETS is a multi-step job.
+It produces a number of reports:

+* RTMIN - Response Time Buckets By Minute
+* RTHOUR - Response Time Buckets By Hour
+* CPUMIN - Class 1 CPU Time Time Buckets By Minute
+* CPUHOUR - Class 1 CPU Time Time Buckets By Hour
+* C1C2MIN - Class 1 / 2 Times By Minute
+* C1C2HOUR - Class 1 / 2 Times By Hour

+The RUNSYMS step that precedes the report generation step allows you to change the bucket boundaries.

+This job writes to a subsystem-specific report PDS(E) - so you will need to tailor `<SMFID>` and `<SSID>`.
+It is also specific to one Correlation ID, so you will need to change `<CORRID>` to the Correlation ID you want to report on.
+For example, most JDBC applications have a Correlation ID of "db2jcc\_appli_".

+With a little work you could remove the Correlation ID specification, of course.
+Perhaps you would substitute the QWACWLME field.

 ## Tailoring